 - Improve clarity.
 These amendments reorganize subdivision (f) into two paragraphs, one dealing with the filing of the Homeowners' or Disabled Veterans' Exemption claim forms and one dealing with the filing of the Exclusion claim form.
 Since both forms are required to be filed, creating a paragraph for each form makes the Rule more readable and understandable.
-Further, Examples 9 and 10 were added to the end of subdivision (d).
-These examples demonstrate the operation and calculation of subdivisions (a)(1)(B) and (C), (a)(5), (b), (c) and (d) of the Rule. - Definitions.
-Definitions of "foster child", "third-party transfer", and "legal parcel" were added at subdivision (e)(1)(E) and subdivision (e)(10) of the Rule respectively.
+Further, Examples 9 and 10 were added to the end of subdivision (c).
+These examples demonstrate the operation and calculation of subdivisions (a)(1)(B) and (C), (a)(5), (b), and (c) of the Rule. - Definitions.
+Definitions of "foster child," "third-party transfer," and "legal parcel" were added at subdivision (e)(1)(E) and subdivision (e)(10) of the Rule respectively.
 "Foster child" was defined by section 63.2, subdivision (e)(1)(E) and its inclusion in the Rule increases the usability of the Rule.
-"Third-party transfer" is defined as in prior Board guidance (Assessors' Handbook section 401, p.
+"Third-party transfer" is defined as in prior Board guidance (Assessors' Handbook Section 401, p.
 99).
 Its inclusion increases the convenience and usability of the Rule.
 The phrase "legal parcel" is used in section 63.2, subdivision (a)(2) to identify portions of property to which the exclusion may be applied is not defined.
-Because the Legislature's intent was to allow the exclusion for portions of property that can be recognized as a separate parcel for legal purposes, it is necessary to create or reference an existing standard to determine when a parcel is recognized as separate.
-Instead of creating a standard, reference is made to the Subdivision Maps Act which determines when a portion of property may be sold separate from other land of which it may be a part.

-- Subdivision (e)(11)(A) clarifies that a principal residence does not cease to become the principal residence of a transferor on the death of the transferor.
+Because the Legislature's intent was to allow the exclusion for portions of property that can be recognized as a separate parcel for legal purposes, it is necessary to create or reference an existing standard to determine when a parcel is recognized as separate for legal of creating a standard, reference is made to the Subdivision Maps Act which determines when a portion of property may be sold separate from other land of which it may be a part. - Subdivision (e)(11)(A) clarifies that a principal residence does not cease to become the principal residence of a transferor on the death of the transferor.
 This is consistent with administrative practice under Proposition 58 and 193, and with the administration of the homeowners' exemption. - Accessory Dwelling Units.
 Subdivision (e)(11)(B) includes "accessory dwelling unit" (ADU) and "junior accessory dwelling unit" (JADU) as part of the principal residence.
-This is consistent with recent legislation governing ADUs and JADUs and simplifies administration of the exclusion. - Subdivision (f)(1) and (5) clarifies that transferees are entitled to a refund of any amounts paid erroneously if the homeowners' exemption claim form is filed timely and to prospective relief if the homeowners' exclusion claim form is filed late.
+This is consistent with recent legislation governing ADUs and JADUs and simplifies administration of the exclusion.

+Subdivision (f)(1) and (5) clarifies that transferees are entitled to a refund of any • amounts paid erroneously if the homeowners' exemption claim form is filed timely and to prospective relief if the homeowners' exclusion claim form is filed late.
 Eligibility for the exclusion is dependent on the condition that the property is the principal residence of the eligible transferee.
 The filing of the homeowners' exemption claim form merely evidences this fact.
 Whether the exclusion available or lost forever is not conditioned upon the filing of the form.
 Rather, a more reasonable interpretation of Section 2.1 is that although the homeowners' exemption claim form must be filed at the time of the purchase or transfer of the property, if the form is filed within one year the transferee is eligible for the exclusion and entitled to a refund of amounts previously owed or paid between the date of the purchase or transfer and the date the transferee claims the homeowners' exemption claim form.
 If the homeowners' exemption claim form is not filed within one year the transferee is eligible for the exclusion, the transferee is not entitled to refunds, but may qualify for the exclusion prospectively.
-This is also consistent with prospective-only relief for late filing of the exclusion claim form. - A description of calculations was corrected in Example 6 and a calculation was corrected in Example 8, Part B. - Example 11-1 was amended to clarify the date by which an exclusion claim must be filed. - The last sentence of subdivision (f)(1)(B) was removed as it was inadvertently added.
-That sentence originally directed the assessment of the \$1 million exclusion for "other property".
-Proposition 19 removed the \$1 million exclusion for "other property".
-Thus, that sentence is improperly included.
+This is also consistent with prospective-only relief for late filing of the exclusion claim form.